mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 OLAP is an approach for analysing multi-dimensional data.
 OLAP stands for "online analytics processing", but it in fact relates to something much more tightly defined in data analytics: the treating of multidimensional data as a cube.

 An OLAP cube is a multi-dimensional array of data.
 Data points are made up of one or more metrics.
 (In our cases, uniques, visits, page views, transactions, revenue, number of content items consumed etc.) Data can be viewed by a range of different dimensions.
-(In our case, time of day, day in the week, time of the year, year, customer cohort, type of device, type of browser etc.) An OLAP reporting tool makes it easy for analysts to view the metrics they want, sliced by the particular dimensions they're interested in.
+(In our case, examples include time of day, day in the week, time of the year, year, customer cohort, type of device, type of browser etc.) An OLAP reporting tool makes it easy for analysts to view the metrics they want, sliced by the particular dimensions they're interested in.
 So, for example, if an analyst wanted to see if conversion rates had been improving over time, they might slice the conversion rates metric by the time dimension (e.g. by month), to view if there had been an improvement.
 If there had been an improvement, they might then drill down to see if that improvement had been across the board: was it true of all customer segments, across all device types etc.?

 When we say OLAP cube, then, we visualise a "cube" of data points (i.e. metrics) at the intersection of multiple dimensions.
 (Three in the case of a cube, but more often there are more dimensions.
 Technically we should talk in terms of a "hyper-cube", but it doens't really matter.)